City goals for the program

-- contributing 0.2 ¢/kWh to the development of the new solar project in Cambridge, which will apply additional RECs from that project their electricity use, just like participants in Standard Green.
-The contribution to the new solar project brings new renewable energy to the grid and can help displace fossil fuel power production.
+- having contributed 0.2 ¢/kWh to the development of the new solar project in Cambridge, which will apply additional RECs from that project to their electricity use, just like participants in Standard Green.
+The contribution to the new solar project brings new renewable energy to the grid and can help displace fossil fuel-power production.

 The 100% Green Plus option includes energy produced by a range of renewable energy projects.
 The majority is wind energy, but it could also include solar energy and energy produced by anaerobic digestion, biomass, and landfill gas.